Omnichannel Marketing Strategies in Luxury Marketing

 How do your customers like to shop for your product or service?
 What is the process they usually follow before they decide to buy from you?
 Do they use a desktop computer?
 A smartphone?
 A tablet?
 Or do they go to an actual, physical location?
 And how many times during the day do they switch between those devices?

 Here are the more typical channels used in omnichannel strategies in luxury marketing:

-Social media can be used to connect with customers at home or work, and on multiple devices.
+- Social media: Social media can be used to connect with customers at home or work and on multiple devices.

-There are still people who like print media.
-More so, you can use a printed business card or catalogue to encourage website or store visits.
+- Print: There are still people who like print media.
+More so, you can use a printed business card or catalog to encourage website or store visits.

 Multichannel Marketing vs. Omnichannel Strategies

 While omnichannel marketing uses multiple channels, multichannel marketing may not be omnichannel.